-CAUTION: A CAUTION icon indicates potential damage to hardware or loss of data if instructions are not followed.
+- WARNING: A WARNING icon indicates a potential for property damage, personal injury, or death. - CAUTION: A CAUTION icon indicates potential damage to hardware or loss of data if instructions are not followed. - i IMPORTANT NOTE, NOTE, TIP, MOBILE, or VIDEO: An information icon indicates supporting information.

-WARNING: A WARNING icon indicates a potential for property damage, personal injury, or death.

-() IMPORTANT NOTE, NOTE, TIP, MOBILE, or VIDEO: An information icon indicates supporting information.

-Plug-in for VMware User's Guide Updated - November 2016 Software Version - 11.2 VMW-101-11.2-EN-01
+NetVault Backup Plug-in for VMware User's Guide Updated - October 2017 Software Version - 11.4.5 VMW-101-11.4.5-EN-01